 “Today the Attorney General reiterated his confidence in the basic principles that guide the discretion of all U.S. Attorneys around the country, and directed that those principles shepherd enforcement of federal law regarding marijuana.
 He also emphasized his belief that U.S. Attorneys are in the best position to address public safety in their districts, and address the crime control problems that are pressing in their communities.
 Those principles have always been at the core of what the United States Attorney’s Office for Western Washington has done,” she said.

-The interim U.S. Attorney for Eastern Washington, Joseph Harrington, who handles federal prosecutions west of the Cascade Mountains, referred inquiries to the Department of Justice in Washington, D.C.
+The interim U.S. Attorney for Eastern Washington, Joseph Harrington, who handles federal prosecutions east of the Cascade Mountains, referred inquiries to the Department of Justice in Washington, D.C.

 Sessions rescinded two key Obama-era memos that indicated to states the federal government would not disrupt marijuana markets, so long as states met several conditions.